-Another major difference between BJJ grappling and wrestling that may result in the variance of force and power is the time spent facing your opponent which is higher in BJJ.
-From such common positions like guard, half guard, and side control, it is inherently very difficult for the bottom opponent to stand up as part of his or her defense.
-It is much easier to stand up from your hands and knees than from lying flat on your back.
-In BJJ, however, positioning yourself on your hands and knees exposes your back, leaving you vulnerable to a plethora of submissions and attacks not permitted in wrestling.
-Keeping your opponent on the ground requires much less effort when compared to wrestling and is significantly less of a threat as most BJJ practitioners prefer to work from the ground anyway.
+Another major difference between BJJ grappling and wrestling that may result in the variance of force and power is the time spent directly facing your opponent vs being behind your opponent.
+Facing your opponent occurs at a higher rate in BJJ.
+From common positions such as the guard, half guard, and side control, it is inherently very difficult for the bottom opponent to stand up as part of his or her defense.
+It is much easier to stand up when positioned on your hands and knees than from lying flat on your back.
+In jiu jitsu, however, positioning yourself on your hands and knees exposes your back, leaving you vulnerable to a plethora of submissions and attacks not permitted in wrestling.
+Keeping your opponent on the ground requires much less effort in jiu jitsu when compared to wrestling.
+In addition, staying on the ground when training BJJ is significantly less of a threat.
+There is no penalty for riding time and most BJJ practitioners prefer to work from the ground anyway.

 Wrestling also has a much stricter set of objectives and rules when compared to BJJ grappling.
 This in turn means that the amount of techniques available to wresters are not as numerous as those available in BJJ grappling.
 It’s possible that this results in techniques being forced upon your opponent using power and explosiveness because other options are more limited.